 3. Keeping a List of Potential Startups in Your Network

-Efficient investors keep a list of companies and founders in their network that might be an attractive investment opportunity at a different time.
+Efficient investors keep a list of private companies and founders in their network that might be an attractive investment opportunity at a different time.

 4. Keeping Track of Experts and Advisors